 - Interested in pursuing a PhD

-- (1) Low-income and first-gen college student, and/or (2) historically underrepresented minority (African American, Hispanic/Latino, Pacific Islander or Native American)
+- (1) Low-income, first-generation college student and/or (2) historically underrepresented minority (African American, Hispanic/Latino, Pacific Islander or Native American)

 - Full-time undergraduate student at Binghamton University